awsdocs/amazon-athena-user-guide/doc_source/msck-repair-table.md

 # MSCK REPAIR TABLE<a name="msck-repair-table"></a>

-Recovers partitions and data associated with partitions\.
+Recovers Hive compatible partitions and data associated with them\.
 Use this statement when you add partitions to the catalog\.
+For example, after you create a table with partitions, run the `MSCK REPAIR TABLE` statement on the table to refresh the partition metadata\.
+This enables you query the data from Athena\.

 It is possible it will take some time to add all partitions\.
 If this operation times out, it will be in an incomplete state where only a few partitions are added to the catalog\.
 You should run the statement on the same table until all partitions are added\.
 For more information, see [Partitioning Data](partitions.md)\.

+**Note**
+For partitions that are not compatible with Hive, use [ALTER TABLE ADD PARTITION](alter-table-add-partition.md) to load the partitions so that you can query their data\.

 ## Synopsis<a name="synopsis"></a>